Talal bin Abdullah Al Rashid: Reign

 Talal succeeded his father in 1848 without any dispute in the family.
 In addition, his succession was supported by the locals.

 Qassim region was partially controlled by the Emirate of Jabal Shammar during his reign when the leaders of Qassimi tribes asked him to protect them from the Emirate of Nejd.
 The alliance between the Rashidis and the Ottoman Empire also started during Talal's reign when the route of Hajj from Iraq to Mecca was made safe for Ottomans.
 They also began to mention the name of the Ottoman Sultan as Caliph in Friday prayers.
 In addition, Emir Talal was very careful of not experiencing any conflict with the Ottomans and declared that he ruled the Emirate on behalf of the Caliph.
 He was very tolerant for Shia Muslims and Jews whom he allowed to reside and work in Hail although they were expected to pay large amount of taxes.
-He used these and other revenues to complete a palace and a fortress which his father Abdullah began to built in the Bazargan area of Hail.
+He used these and other revenues to complete a palace and a fortress which his father Abdullah began to build in the Bazargan area of Hail.
 The Emirate of Jabal Shammar paid an annual levy to the Emirate of Nejd, and Emir Talal had good relations with Faisal bin Turki, Emir of Nejd, and then with his son and successor, Abdullah bin Faisal.
 In the 1860s Faisal bin Shalaan occupied Al Jouf region which had been under Talal's rule.

-Talal's reign lasted until 11 March 1868 when he committed suicide with a pistol.
+Talal's reign lasted until 11 March 1868 when he killed himself with a pistol.
 The reason for the suicide was his illness, possibly ulcer, that he thought cureless.
 Following his death his younger brother Mutaib bin Abdullah became the Emir of Jabal Shammar and briefly ruled the Emirate between March and July 1868.